Sign up now for a

 The smell of cherry tobacco filled the room.

-There were four guys at the pool tables.
-The night always started friendly with a soothing buzz.
-The men bantered about their work week and families.
-Then the conversation changed to ballgames, politics and union talk.
-As more words and liquor was consumed, guys would develop what Johnny called "beer muscles", sometimes accusing another bloke of hitting on his girl.
+As more liquor was consumed, guys would develop what Johnny called "beer muscles".
+Some guy accused another bloke of hitting on his girl.
 Usually, it was just innocent flirtation.
 Most of them had known each other since grade school and even dated each others' girlfriends at one time.
-Families had long standing feuds from the past, reasons often forgotten turning grown men into foolish children.
-Pool cue sticks could become deadly weapons, taking out an eye on occasion and often causing death.

-The stranger seemed at home in the bar, chuckling at the antics although not interested in joining the men.
+Now, this stranger seemed at home in the bar, chuckling at the antics although not interested in joining the men.
 He had been there and done that.
-He looked twenty-five but had the eyes of a wiser man that had seen the rough life of a fifty year old.
+He looked thirty-five but had the eyes of a wiser man that had seen the rough life of a fifty year old.
 He had scars on his forehead and chin, perhaps a fight or two.
 He also had a navy tatto, an anthor with a blade dripping crimson blood.
 On the other foream was the name of a woman 'Rosalee' with a rose intertwined with a vine.

 Johnny asked the man, "You passing through?"